-- Where necessary for the Firm to enter into or perform a contract with you, or to take steps at your request prior to entering into a contract – for example, to process your subscription application, provide information you have requested, create and administer your account, administer your investments, maintain shareholders’ registers and communicate with you about your investments.
+- Where necessary for the Firm to enter into or perform a contract with you, or to take steps at your request prior to entering into a contract – for example, to provide services to you and otherwise manage our relationship with you.

 - Where necessary for the Firm’s legitimate interests or the legitimate interests of another person, unless your interests outweigh these interests – for example, to operate and facilitate our business and services, undertake business management, planning, statistical analysis, market research and marketing activities, administer and maintain the Firm’s core records, protect our rights and interests, ensure the security of the Firm’s assets, systems and networks, prevent, detect and investigate fraud, unlawful or criminal activities in relation to our services and enforce our terms and conditions.